szabgab/rust.code-maven.com/books/reqwest/src/reqwest-accept-cookies.md

-# DRAFT: Accept cookise in an HTTP request sent by the server
+# DRAFT: Accept cookies in an HTTP request sent by the server

 This is a DARFT!